-I'm passionate about having real conversations.
-By that, I mean the kind of connective discussions that can open up new possibilities and create real, measurable differences in life outcomes.
+I enjoy having good conversations.
+By that, I mean the kind of connective discussions that can open up new possibilities and create real differences in life outcomes.

 –People stuck in an impasse, wondering